Corporate Governance and Values

 The Audit Committee shall have full access to all books, records, facilities and personnel of Synopsys as deemed necessary or appropriate by any member of the Audit Committee to discharge his or her responsibilities hereunder, and to investigate any matter brought to its attention within the scope of its duties.
-The Audit Committee shall have authority to retain, at Synopsys’ expense, special legal, accounting or other advisors or consultants as it deems necessary or appropriate in the performance of its duties as set forth in Section 10A(m)(5) of the Act.
+The Audit Committee shall have authority to retain, at Synopsys’ expense, special legal, accounting or other advisors or consultants as it deems necessary or appropriate in the performance of its duties as set forth in Section 10A(m)(5) of the Act and the rules and regulations of the Securities and Exchange Commission (the “SEC Rules”).
 The Audit Committee shall have authority to require that any of Synopsys’ personnel, counsel, Independent Auditors or investment bankers, or any other consultant or advisor to Synopsys attend any meeting of the Audit Committee or meet with any member of the Audit Committee or any of its special legal, accounting or other advisors and consultants.
 The Audit Committee shall have the authority to pay, out of Synopsys funds, ordinary administrative expenses that, as determined by the Audit Committee, are necessary or appropriate in carrying out its duties.

 In carrying out its duties and responsibilities, the Audit Committee’s policies and procedures should remain flexible in order to best react to changing conditions and to ensure to the directors and stockholders that the corporate accounting and reporting practices of Synopsys are in accordance with all requirements and are of the highest quality.
 To implement the Audit Committee’s responsibilities and duties, the Audit Committee shall be charged with the functions and processes set forth below, with the understanding, however, that the Audit Committee may supplement or (except as otherwise required by law or the applicable Nasdaq Rules) deviate from these activities as appropriate under the circumstances.